UAE government confirms full list of UAE public holidays for 2019

 Honouring Ibrahim’s willingness to sacrifice his son, we typically get three days off for this holiday – so combined with Arafat Day, we’ll likely get Sunday through Tuesday off.
 This means it could be a five-day weekend in August.

-August, Dependent on moon: Hijri, Islamic New Year
+August 31: Hijri, Islamic New Year

 November 30 – Commemoration Day

 Formerly referred to as Martyr’s Day, this holiday honours the Emiratis who have died while protecting their country.
-It falls on a Saturday in 2019, which means it may be combined with National Day.
+It falls on a Saturday in 2019, which means it won’t be combined with National Day.

 December 2 – UAE National Day